CoalescedConsciousness/H2-Programs/DevBlog/DevBlog/README.md

         I.e., they handle [C]reation of records, but inherently involve Storage, while Storage is most capable of accessing the permanent data storage (SQL DB) for reading, updates, and deletions/erasures.

 ### Update notes:
+- 1.0.2
+  - First pass for documentation added.
+  - Slight modifications and clean-up in regards to CRUD methods and their implementation and functionality in terms of volatile and permanent storage options.
+    - IStorage interface deprecated as a result.
+    - Reposity for AuthorCRUD and PostCRUD established as a result.
+    - Collection of "Common" classes moved to program specific folder, albeit it remains independent from it.
+  - Added a few more helpers for Menus and Database methodologies.
+  - Added simple UML (UML.png) to program, as Class Diagram functionality was shoddy - at best!

 - 1.0.1
   - Expanded README for better granularity and clarity.
   - Added examples of async/await, extended methods, delegations, lambda, and SQL data management.